g0v-it/data-budget/g0v-ap/README.md

 - the [SKOS](https://www.w3.org/TR/skos-primer) to describe balance taxonomy.
 - The [DCMI Metadata Terms](http://dublincore.org/documents/dcmi-terms/)
 - some facilities from [sdmx ontologies](https://sdmx.org/)
-- the [g0v-budget Vocabulary](g0v-budget.rdf) that defines few classes, attributes and bindings.
+- the [g0v-budget Vocabulary](g0v-budget.ttl) that defines few classes, attributes and bindings.

-g0v-ap also reuses some references to linked open data provided by [UK e-gov](https://github.com/alphagov/datagovuk_reference) and by [dbpedia](http://dbpedia.gov).
+g0v-ap also reuses some individual references to linked open data provided by [UK e-gov](https://github.com/alphagov/datagovuk_reference) and by [dbpedia](http://dbpedia.org/).

-The two main concepts in g0v-ap are **budget** and **record** that are observations of money amount in a reference period (e.g. year 2018) for a specific account defined in a taxonomy ( i.e. the budget breackdown structures).
-The g0v:Budget class defines a forecast value for an account, the g0v:Record class defines the final account value for a specific time period.
+The two main concepts in g0v-ap are **Budget** and **Record** that are observations of money amount in a reference period (e.g. year 2018) for a specific account defined in a taxonomy .
+The g0v:Budget class defines a forecast value for an account defined in a budget report (e.g. italian "legge di bilancio", the g0v:Record class defines the consolidated historical account value for a specific time period.

 Very often, the account taxonomy can change on a year basis.
 This could teorically prevent an account historical analysis.
 In a practical use, these taxonomies do not change very much.
 For this reason it is possible to map different account concepts defined in different taxonomies using the skos:closeMatch attribute.
 A budget visalization application can use this information to compute a "light" historical trend for a specific account.

 See the [g0v-ap UML diagram](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=g0v-uml-diagram#Uhttps%3A%2F%2Fdrive.google.com%2Fa%2Fe-artspace.com%2Fuc%3Fid%3D1Qa_zoF1Nl8ULUg9uChN-OH3ep2Lta4PY%26export%3Ddownload) for more info about restrictions.

-This snippet (in RDF trig format) is an example snapshot of a knowlege base that contains a budget expressed using with g0v-ap:
+This snippet (in RDF trig format) is an example snapshot of linked data that contains a budget expressed using with g0v-ap:

 ```
 ...